Narigo/dripping-spray/packages/dropping-spray/README.md

 # Dropping Spray

-This module creates shapes that will look like a real spray can which produces drops if you draw at the same coordinates.
+This module creates shapes that can be drawn to look like a real spray can.
+It produces drops if drawing on the same spot for some time.

+See the full readme in the [code repository](https://github.com/Narigo/dropping-spray).